 Today, the 100-foot steel tower with a 7-by-7 foot cab is one of the few remaining lookouts on the east side of the Chequamegon-Nicolet National Forest.

-The Mountain Fire Lookout Tower will open on Monday, May 14, 2018 for the season and close on Wednesday, October 31, 2018.
-Site hours are 8:00am till sunset.
+The Mountain Fire Lookout Tower will open on May 1, 2020 (weather depending) for the season and close on November 1, 2020 Site hours are 8:00am till sunset.
 This site is free, but donations are always accepted.